skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 1.2c 14.02.2022: Fixed a bug when using the coefficient-option together with noconstant-option.
+Support for Mata to calculate Fdrs has been removed, because it did not work as intended and offered no significant speed advantage.
+* Version 1.2b 10.06.2021: Added option to use Mata to calculate the Fdrs; requires the moremata-package by Ben Jann.
 * Version 1.2a 01.02.2021 : Fixed a bug with the level option.
 Fixed a bug with regards to leading whitespaces when prefixing sgpv.
 * Version 1.2 27.12.2020 :
   * Changed the name of the option permament to permdialog to clarify the meaning of the option.